 While Moscow can be a little rough around the edges at times, St. Petersburg is the epitome of European elegance and high culture.
 Visit the Hermitage Museum, which houses one of the world's largest collections of fine art.
 Admire the baroque and neoclassical architecture and scenic canals in the city.
 Take in an opera, visit one of many contemporary art galleries or just enjoy St. Peterburg's vibrant nightlife.

-For a change of pace, visit Novogorod, one of Russia’s oldest cities.
-Founded in the 9th or 10th century, Novogrod was plundered numerous times throughout its history—most recently during World War II, when the Nazis occupied the city and destroyed the majority of Novogorod’s historical monuments.
+For a change of pace, visit Novgorod, one of Russia's oldest cities.
+Founded in the 9th or 10th century, Novgorod was plundered numerous times throughout its history—most recently during World War II, when the Nazis occupied the city and destroyed the majority of Novogorod’s historical monuments.
 Luckily, some of the monuments survived or were restored, including the Byzantine St. Sophia Cathedral, one of the oldest buildings in Russia.

 Arts and culture